Blaze traps hundreds in Hong Kong tower, 13 hospitalized

+Dense smoke was seen billowing out from the building, and photos and videos from those trapped inside showed poor visibility as smoke filled restaurants and stairways of the building.

+Authorities said that the fire spread from the building's bottom two floors, which is occupied by a mall undergoing extensive renovations.

-The fire services system had been shut off in the mall area, according to Ng Yau Sheung, Hong Kong Fire Services Department’s senior divisional officer.
+The fire services system had been shut off in the mall area, according to fire department officer Ng.

 “If the system is under repair, it’s possible that the contractor will shut down the area affected,” he said during a news conference Wednesday evening.